A guide to David Grove's emergent knowledge theory - for facilitation, coaching, counselling, and helping others

 While initially used in clinical therapy (David Grove's primary experience) Emergent Knowledge offers helpful techniques to all who work closely and helpfully with others - for example coaches, counsellors, caring leaders and managers, etc.

-As with Clean Language, Emergent Knowledge is aligned with modern 'enabling', empathy, self-directed learning, as opposed to old-style 'manipulative' (conscious or unconscious) methods of influence and persuasion and the projection of the facilitator's self-interest.
+As with Clean Language, this is aligned with modern 'enabling', empathy, self-directed learning, as opposed to old-style 'manipulative' (conscious or unconscious) methods of influence and persuasion and the projection of the facilitator's self-interest.

 Emergent Knowledge helps people find their own way forward free from influence or interpretation by the facilitator (or coach, counsellor, etc).